Solipath/DotNet-CSharp-Solipath-Example/README.md

 I suspect that the same would apply for any other kind of editor as long as you prefix the command that would normally start it with solipath

-If you have an existing node project, all you should need to do is copy the solipath, solipath.bat (once it is there), and the solipath.json files over to your project.
+If you have an existing C# and/or .Net project, all you should need to do is copy the solipath, solipath.bat (once it is there), and the solipath.json files over to your project.

 ## Licensing